Momentus space

-Momentus Inc, sometimes styled Momentus space, is an American spaceflight company founded by Mikhail Kokorich which plans to offer space infrastructure services in the form of on-orbit services.
+Momentus Inc, sometimes styled Momentus space, is an American spaceflight company founded by Mikhail Kokorich in 2017.
+The company is focused on offering space infrastructure services in the form of on-orbit services.
 The company advertises three orbital tug services which are based around spacecraft electric propulsion and vary in payload mass and Delta-v.
 As of late 2022 the company has launched one demonstration mission, which produced mixed results.

 History

 Momentus space was a 2018 graduate of the Y Combinator program.

 Momentus space received 8.3 million US dollars of seed funding in November 2018.
 The investors were Prime Movers Lab, Liquid 2 Ventures, One Way Ventures, Mountain Nazca, Y Combinator, and others.

 In 2019, Momentus claimed that its Microwave Electrothermal Thruster (MET) was successfully tested in space, though the U.S. Securities and Exchange Commission accused it of misleading investors via this claim.

 In 2020, Momentus was merged with a SPAC which valued it at 1.2 Billion US dollars though its valuation quickly dropped to half of this value when it began public trading.

-Momentus space had its first demonstration launch of a vehicle in 2022, which achieved mixed results.
+Momentus space had its first demonstration launch of a vehicle in 2022, which achieved mixed results: multiple anomalies were reported and two of the seven payloads were not deployed.